skypyproject/skypy/docs/halo/index.rst

 .. automodule:: skypy.halo

 You can reproduce figure 2 in Sheth and Tormen 1999 and plot the collapse functions for different halo models.
-In the second subplot, it shows how you can also sample halos.

 .. plot::
     :include-source: false